 Additionally, the bill revises the regulations surrounding contracting services, removing the term "home improvement" from the title and expanding the scope of prohibited acts.
 It now includes provisions against providing agreements for repairs or construction without a good faith estimate of costs and introduces new prohibitions on advertising or soliciting as insurance claims specialists or offering insurance claim interpretation services.
-These changes are intended to enhance transparency and protect consumers in the insurance claims process.
+These changes are intended to enhance transparency and protect consumers in the property insurance market.

 Statutes affected: HB121 Original: 22:1693(G), 22:1706(H)